akashs056/Neoperk-Hospital-Management-App/README.md

 # Neoperk

-## The Journey of making Dunzo Android App
+## Hospital Management Android App
 Develop an Android application to retrieve and display patient statuses based on a provided hospital ID.
 The app should feature a user-friendly interface with the ability to search for patients by name, status, and other criteria.